opstract/devops-training/ch-2-first-step-on-command-line/task.md

-# Display your current directory.
+# First step on command line .
 1. Display your current directory.
 2. Change to the /etc directory.
 3. Now change to your home directory using only three key presses.